 The NY DMV also requires that certain driving topics be covered in a course, topics such as:

 The required time is the same whether the course is taken in person or online.

 Where Are PIRP Courses Available?

 New York PIRP courses are available both in live classrooms and online.
-The classroom version of the course is presented in one or more sessions and, of course, attendance is mandatory.
+The classroom version of the course is presented in one or more sessions, and, of course, attendance is mandatory.
 This may be where online proves to be the better choice.
 After all, who has time to squeeze into someone else’s schedule these days?

 An online PIRP course, AKA an “IPRP,” offers the convenience of being available whenever you are and the flexibility of being completed all at once or a piece at a time.
-You can log in and out of the course as often as you wish.
+Moreover, you can log in and out of the course as often as you wish.
 The only restraint is that you must complete the course within 30 days of registration.

 How Does Point Reduction Work with a PIRP Course?

 After successfully completing a PIRP course (in-person or online), two things will happen.